Providing campaign direction for Pukka Pies with applied semiotics

 We believe that no brand is the same, nor should it be measured the same.
 We offer a range of research solutions to tackle any of your brand challenges.
 Discover how Pukka Pies used Applied Semiotics to fuel their new campaign strategy.

 Pukka Pies, a leading pie manufacturer, were looking to drive sales through a new ad campaign.
-The team wanted to understand the category landscape of the pie market in the UK, as well as understand culturally how the classic pie has evolved over time.
+The team wanted to understand the category landscape of the pie market in the UK; they also wished to understand how the classic pie evolved culturally over time.

 To help guide Pukka Pies in their aim of ‘putting more pies on people’s plates’, we combined primary research (qual and quant) with Applied Semiotics to provide both an ‘outside-in’ and ‘inside-out’ approach to the ‘pie’ category.
-Pulling together consumer attitudes, brand communication analysis and cultural analysis we provided a full view of how the category is consumed in UK culture.
+Pulling together consumer attitudes, brand communication analysis and cultural analysis we provided a full view of how people consume the category in the UK.

-In our semiotic analysis we also included a particular focus on the Pukka Pie brand itself, to ensure our recommendations remain true to the brand heritage.
-The semiotics team worked side-by-side with the primary research consultants, to pull together these two insight streams into a story of how ‘pies’ are consumed, perceived and expressed by brands.
+In our semiotic analysis we also included a particular focus on the Pukka Pie brand itself; this would ensure our recommendations to remain true to the brand heritage.
+The semiotics team worked side by side with the primary research consultants; the aim was to pull together these two insight streams into a story of ‘how people eat pies’, perceived and expressed by brands.

 Our analysis provided a clear depiction of the category codes at play and how they evolved over time.
 We provided clear recommendations on which codes the brand should play into, to enable them to create a modern and culturally resonant campaign narrative.

 “Working with the team enabled us to get a clear view of how we were perceived as a brand across all touchpoints, but also what people expected from us in the future.
 The research and semiotics study helped inform our repositioning in 2019, including packaging and creative”

 Rachel Cranston, Head of Marketing, Pukka, The People’s Pie